• Europe

 In 2022, sixteen Member States expressed their desire to promote the competitiveness of the healthcare industry and improve the well-being of European citizens through a joint manifesto.
 With this declaration, these Member States committed to advancing their efforts toward the deployment of the first Important Projects of Common European Interest (IPCEI) dedicated to health, thereby stimulating breakthrough innovations in this strategic sector.

-Authorization of Med4Cure IPCEI
+Authorization of the Med4Cure IPCEI

 Belgium, France, Hungary, Italy, Slovakia and Spain

-by 13 companies including 9 SMEs
+Direct participants’ projects by 13 companies including 9 SMEs

 €1 billion